nahmedraja/GASAL2/README.md

 SEMI_GLOBAL
 ```

-Similarly, to perform alignment with or without start position computation is specfied by passing one the following two values in the `start` parameter:
+Similarly, to perform alignment with or without start position, computation is specfied by passing one the following two values in the `start` parameter:

 ```
 WITHOUT_START